eawww/MeetHooks/Outline.md

   - Effects from `useEffect` are fired.
   - `set` functions are ready to enqueue rerenders with new state
 - 👩‍Subsequent Render
+  - Enqueued state changes are applied to stateful values in the order they were called.
+  - Component function returns JSX built with new state and props
   - React compares effect dependencies and determines which effects need to the rerun.
     - Only effects with no 2nd arg or for whom at least one listed dependency has changed.
-  - Enqueued state changes are applied to stateful values in the order they were called.
-  - Component function returns JSX built with new state and props
+    - It has to compare after the function is called to account for dependencies that are derived from props/state.
   - Render is 🚽flushed
   - All cleanup functions from `useLayoutEffect` effects that need to be rerun are fired
   - All effects from `useLayoutEffect` that need to be rerun are fired